JoseLores/fisc_pol_hank/README.md

 and run main.py

-The process will take some minutes, then all results will be produced.
+The process may take about two hours, then all results will be produced.